New Martinsville Glass Company

 The New Martinsville Glass Company was an American manufacturer of decorative glass products.
 It opened in 1901 in New Martinsville, West Virginia.
 The company was renowned for the use of color in their glassware.
-They initially made tableware but quickly expanded into vanities, bare ware, lamps, and more.
+They initially made tableware but quickly expanded into vanities, bar ware, lamps, and more.
 They promoted liquor sets even through prohibition.
 The company was renamed Viking Glass in 1944.

 Early years

 The New Martinsville was founded in 1901 in an old glass factory in New Martinsville, West Virginia.
 At first, it relied upon pressed glass patterns for the majority of its income.
 By 1905 the company began embellishing their work by adding gold paint and ruby stain.

 Use of color

 New Martinsville Glass Company used an extensive list of colors in their glassware.
 A list of colors follows: